sqt/storytell/docs/_pages/home.md

   image: /assets/images/splash.png
 ---

-Join us at for a night of heart-felt amateur short-form storytelling.
+Join us at for a night of heartfelt amateur storytelling.

 ## When is it?
 **Saturday, October 4th**\